 Watchmen has been called the greatest graphic novel of all time.
-Alan Moore and Dave Gibbons created a story and graphic narrative unlike anything that preceded it, and revitalized the entire art form that followed.
+Alan Moore and Dave Gibbons created a story and graphic narrative, unlike anything that preceded it and revitalized the entire art form that followed.
 It is the one book that nearly all comic readers know inside and out… or so you thought!
 Now, with the full assistance and cooperation of Dave Gibbons, comes Dave Gibbons’ Watchmen: Artifact Edition, crammed full of high-resolution scans shot directly from Gibbons’ original art.
-Covers, interiors, advertisements, portfolio pieces, and color guides—this is the ultimate collection of the ultimate graphic novel!
+Covers, interiors, advertisements, portfolio pieces, and colour guides—this is the ultimate collection of the ultimate graphic novel!

 - Dave Gibbons and John Higgins

 - 152 pages, 12″ x 17″

 - IDW Publishing, August 2014

 - Order online: eBay, AbeBooks